ESCRS - FEBOS-CR Exam ;

 Means

-Specialists in Ophthalmology with particular interest and experience in glaucoma have the opportunity to have their knowledge and expertise tested and officially acknowledged by sitting the EBO-ESCRS Cataract & Refractive Surgery Subspecialty Exam.
+Specialists in Ophthalmology with particular interest and experience in cataract and refractive surgery have the opportunity to have their knowledge and expertise tested and officially acknowledged by sitting the EBO-ESCRS Cataract & Refractive Surgery Subspecialty Exam.
 Successful candidates will be awarded a diploma: the Fellow of the EBO Subspecialty Cataract & Refractive Surgery Diploma (FEBOS-CR diploma).
 This diploma is recognized as a proof of advanced knowledge and competence in this field.

-• ONE video of a complex case you operated on, which demonstrates your current skillset.
-This video should meet the following criteria (failure to do so will lead to rejection of the video and thus the application):
+• One video of a complex case you operated on, which demonstrates your current skillset.
+This video should meet the criteria given below (failure to do so will lead to rejection of the video and thus the application).

-• Provide the following information about the complex surgery video in the CV/ Application: Background case data and a short description of what makes the surgery complex for you
+• A section of text providing the following information about the complex surgery video: background case data and a short description of what makes the surgery complex for you.

-• Completed CV/ Application, which lists surgical, teaching and publication experience.
-A section of this form also asks for information on the complex video you submit
+• Completed CV, which lists surgical, teaching and publication experience.

 • A copy of your medical diploma (in PDF format) proving that you qualify as a cataract and refractive subspecialist from a UEMS member country